Interplanetary spaceflight: Solar sails

 Solar sails rely on the fact that light reflected from a surface exerts pressure on the surface.
 The radiation pressure is small and decreases by the square of the distance from the Sun, but unlike rockets, solar sails require no fuel.
 Although the thrust is small, it continues as long as the Sun shines and the sail is deployed.

 The original concept relied only on radiation from the Sun – for example in Arthur C. Clarke's 1965 story "Sunjammer".
 More recent light sail designs propose to boost the thrust by aiming ground-based lasers or masers at the sail.
 Ground-based lasers or masers can also help a light-sail spacecraft to decelerate: the sail splits into an outer and inner section, the outer section is pushed forward and its shape is changed mechanically to focus reflected radiation on the inner portion, and the radiation focused on the inner section acts as a brake.

 Although most articles about light sails focus on interstellar travel, there have been several proposals for their use within the Solar System.

 Currently, the only spacecraft to use a solar sail as the main method of propulsion is IKAROS which was launched by JAXA on May 21, 2010.
 It has since been successfully deployed, and shown to be producing acceleration as expected.
 Many ordinary spacecraft and satellites also use solar collectors, temperature-control panels and Sun shades as light sails, to make minor corrections to their attitude and orbit without using fuel.
 A few have even had small purpose-built solar sails for this use (for example Eurostar E3000 geostationary communications satellites built by EADS Astrium).

 Cyclers

 It is possible to put stations or spacecraft on orbits that cycle between different planets, for example a Mars cycler would synchronously cycle between Mars and Earth, with very little propellant usage to maintain the trajectory.
 Cyclers are conceptually a good idea, because massive radiation shields, life support and other equipment only need to be put onto the cycler trajectory once.
-A cycler could combine several roles: habitat (for example it could spin to produce an "artificial gravity" effect); mothership (providing life support for the crews of smaller spacecraft which hitch a ride on it).
+A cycler could combine several roles: habitat (for example it could spin to produce an "artificial gravity" effect), or a mothership (providing life support for the crews of smaller spacecraft which hitch a ride on it).
 Cyclers could also possibly make excellent cargo ships for resupply of a colony.